-Best 1 Practices and Strategies for Conducting Fire Evacuation Drills Review What are Best Practices and Strategies for Conducting Completed Fire Evacuation Drills?
-Principal, in conjunction with the School Emergency Response Team, should review and implement as appropriate for their school the following regional and national best practices and strategies for successfully implementing fire evacuation drills: School fire evacuation drills are critically important for the safety of students, staff, and visitors and all parties must be informed, know and understand their roles during a drill and actual evacuation Regular fire evacuation drills allow everyone on school property the opportunity to prepare for fire-related emergencies, including areas that need improvement Principal, teachers, and other school staff should inspect building exits daily to ensure that stairways, doors, and other exits are unblocked ☆ On the day of the drill, the school fire alarm system should be activated Ensure that students, staff, and visitors can recognize the sound of the alarm and knows what to do when the alarm sounds An accurate and up-to-date fire evacuation map should be posted in each classroom and office in a conspicuous space nearby the evacuation door(s) clearly depicting the primary route of evacuation to be followed as well as a second identified exit.
+Best 1 Best Practices and Strategies for Conducting Fire Evacuation Drills Review What are Best Practices and Strategies for Conducting Completed Fire Evacuation Drills?
+Principal, in conjunction with the School Emergency Response Team, should review and implement as appropriate for their school the following regional and national best practices and strategies for successfully implementing fire evacuation drills: ⇒ School fire evacuation drills are critically important for the safety of students, staff, and visitors and all parties must be informed, know and understand their roles during a drill and actual evacuation Regular fire evacuation drills allow everyone on school property the opportunity to prepare for fire-related emergencies, including areas that need improvement Principal, teachers, and other school staff should inspect building exits daily to ensure that stairways, doors, and other exits are unblocked ☼ On the day of the drill, the school fire alarm system should be activated An accurate and up-to-date fire evacuation map should be posted in each classroom and office in a conspicuous space nearby the evacuation door(s) clearly depicting the primary route of evacuation to be followed as well as a second identified exit.
 A best practice is to include the locations of fire extinguishers and alarm pull stations on the evacuation map Floor captains should be established and are responsible for sweeping halls and bathrooms during an evacuation to ensure students are safely out of the building and to also close fire doors as they exit the building.
-This process should be initiated as part of each fire evacuation drill and also performed during a true fire emergency only when safe and practicable to do so ☆ Clear identification of primary and secondary fire evacuation locations/sites.
+This process should be initiated as part of each fire evacuation drill and also performed during a true fire emergency only when safe and practicable to do so ☼ Clear identification of primary and secondary fire evacuation locations/sites.
 These sites must be a minimum of 50 feet from the building and when practical 300 feet from the building School staff when practical and safe should check evacuation routes prior to evacuation for safe passage.
 The Principal as Incident Commander should modify existing routes when unsafe conditions are identified Teachers and staff should remain calm when leading their students in an orderly and controlled manner out of the building and should also take attendance roster with them.
 In addition, teachers should ensure their classroom door is closed but not locked when evacuating ★ Teachers and staff should take attendance and report any discrepancies